-Selected by the Washington Redskins in the third round (85th overall) of the 2013 NFL Draft...
+Originally selected by the Washington Redskins in the third round (85th overall) of the 2013 NFL Draft...
 Signed multiyear contract extension on May 5, 2016.

-Enters 2015 having appeared in 20 games with six starts in his first three NFL seasons, gaining 1,916 yards on 182 receptions with 14 receiving touchdowns from 2013-15...
+Enters 2016 having appeared in 34 regular season games with 14 starts in his first three NFL seasons, gaining 1,916 yards on 182 receptions with 14 receiving touchdowns from 2013-15...
 One of the league’s top emerging tight ends who set Redskins records in receptions (87) and receiving yards (952) by a tight end in 2015...
 Named to PFWA All-Rookie Team in 2013 after setting team records in receptions (45) and receiving yards (499) by a rookie tight end.

 Played in 11 games with two starts, recording a career-high 50 receptions for 465 yards...
 Caught one pass for four yards at HOU (9/7) before exiting with an injury...
 Inactive vs. JAX (9/14), at PHI (9/21), vs. NYG (9/25) and vs. SEA (10/6)...
 Returned at ARI (10/12), catching eight passes for 92 yards...
 Tied for the team lead with five receptions vs. TEN (10/19), gaining 54 yards...
 Caught a game-high seven passes for 40 yards in an overtime win at DAL (10/27)...
 Made one reception for 17 yards at MIN (11/2)...
 Started and caught two receptions for 22 yards vs. TB (11/16)...
 Inactive at SF (11/23)...
 Tied a career high in receptions (nine) and gained 123 yards at IND (11/30)...
 Started and caught three passes for 25 yards vs. STL (12/7)...
 Recorded three receptions for 13 yards at NYG (12/14)...
 Caught two passes for five yards vs. PHI (12/20)...
 Tied a season high with nine receptions for 70 yards vs. DAL (12/28).